Dennis Maki, MD, receives Wisconsin Alumni Association’s distinguished alumni award

 He has also been a member—and in several cases, president—of a long list of professional societies and organizations.
 Among other honors, in 2001 he won a UW–Madison Hilldale Award, and in 2009 he was named a Wisconsin Medical Alumni Association Distinguished Alumnus.

-Photos: Top of page, Dr. Maki speaks at a 2015 UW School of Medicine and Public Health event.
-Middle of page, Dr. Maki is joined by Elizabeth "Betsy" Trowbridge, MD, Phillip August and Sarah Neely Herrmann Professor in General Internal Medicine and interim chair, Department of Medicine, after receiving his Distinguished Alumni Award in October 2019.
+Inline: Dr. Maki is joined by Elizabeth "Betsy" Trowbridge, MD, Phillip August and Sarah Neely Herrmann Professor in General Internal Medicine and interim chair, Department of Medicine, after receiving his Distinguished Alumni Award in October 2019.

 - Dennis George Maki ’62, MS’64, MD’67.
 Wisconsin Alumni Association.
 Accessed October 15, 2019.